trsong/trsong.github.io/_posts/2019-11-01-DailyQuestionsNov.md

 **Java Playground:** [https://repl.it/languages/java](https://repl.it/languages/java)

+### Jan 16, 2020 \[Medium\] Minimum Number of Jumps to Reach End
+---
+> **Question:** You are given an array of integers, where each element represents the maximum number of steps that can be jumped going forward from that element.
+>
+> Write a function to return the minimum number of jumps you must take in order to get from the start to the end of the array.
+>
+> For example, given `[6, 2, 4, 0, 5, 1, 1, 4, 2, 9]`, you should return `2`, as the optimal solution involves jumping from `6 to 5`, and then from `5 to 9`.

 ### Jan 15, 2020 \[Easy\] Rotate Matrix
 ---
 > **Question:**  Given a square 2D matrix (n x n), rotate the matrix by 90 degrees clockwise.